maplibre/maplibre-gl-js-docs/docs/pages/example/cluster.md

 - "import html from './cluster.html';"
 ---

-Use Mapbox GL JS' built-in functions to visualize points as clusters.
+Use MapLibre GL JS' built-in functions to visualize points as clusters.

 {{ <Example html={html} {...this.props} /> }}